All children have the right to nutritious food (Article 24, UNCRC)

 Regular opportunities are provided for parents to sample school dinners at our open days.
 Parent feedback about the quality of our school dinners is positive.

 Really enjoyed the chicken lunch.
 I would come to eat one of them again!

 (Year 4 parent)

+Due to children with severe nut allergies, we thank you for not sending nuts into school.
 In line with our policy on healthy eating, we promote healthy lunchboxes for the children.
 Please be aware that we do not allow chocolate bars or sweets in our school lunchboxes.
 In addition, in line with the infant school, children are only allowed to bring fruit for their snack at morning break.